LXPWing/LXPWing/README.md

 🔭 I’m currently working on mihoyo（提瓦特大陆）

-🔧 I am a Software Engineer, specializing in Java, go. with a focus on microservices.
+🔧 I am a Software Engineer, specializing in Java, Go. with a focus on microservices.

 🌱 I’m currently learning Dubbo, Mosn, Layotto